Italian: All the Basics

 In these videos, the structures and characteristics of the Italian language are explained through a communicative approach where grammar is placed in a context.
 Images and sentences will help to retain those "boring parts” that have to be memorised, and grammar terminology is explained briefly whenever necessary, allowing you to follow the lesson without getting a headache!

 Regardless of your level, make sure to download our Italian Grammar Basics to use as a reference guide.
+This is a new 35-page PDF (14.4 MB) that Anna expanded and updated in March 2021.

 Most of the topics in this concise presentation are explained in more detail in the videos listed on the right.

-Phrases & Vocabulary
+Phrases & Vocabulary - Vocabolario

 When you are learning a new language at a beginner level it can be difficult to start a conversation, or to find the right words to communicate quickly what you need.
 Words and phrases are like the building blocks that you need to build a solid wall, and the wall is your communication in the target language.
 Once you have started using short phrases, you will quickly move to having simple conversations more easily than you think.